Featured image of post Terraform Variables Explained: Simplifying Azure Infrastructure Code

 What are Output Variables?

 Output variables are used to extract information about your resources after Terraform has created them.
-They’re particularly useful for getting data that isn’t known until the resource is actually created.
-Here’s what you should know about output variables:
+They’re particularly useful for getting data that isn’t known until the resource is actually created, such as automatically assigned IPs or resource IDs.

 1